 1. Buy “Three Ladies Brand” rice paper

-Some of you have asked for my recommendation for rice paper brand.
+Some of you have asked for my recommendation for a rice paper brand.
 I’ve tried a few and my favorite choice goes to “Three Ladies Brand”.
 The rice papers are easy to work with, and I find it easy to detach the spring rolls without tearing the rice papers when they stick to each other.

 2. Start with less filling and “tuck tightly and roll”